mendix/docs/content/en/docs/developerportal/project-management/epics/board.md

 When you click the card of a story, the story details dialog box opens.

 On the upper-right corner, you can click the link icon to copy the link to the story.
-Click the  ellipsis (**...**) icon to open a pop-up menu that allows you to clone, archive, or delete the story.
+Click **More Options** ({{% icon name="three-dots-menu-horizontal" %}}) to open a menu that allows you to clone, archive, or delete the story.

 {{< figure src="/attachments/developerportal/project-management/epics/board/story-details-page-icons.png" >}}